Channpyae/Little-different-runner-Shape-Edition-/README.md

 # Little-different-runner-Shape-Edition-
-Just making a game for the first time after 2 years started of learning (procrastination) game development.
+Just making a game for the first time after 2 years of started learning(procrastination) game development.